LiterallyLarry/USPS-Tracking-Python/README.md

 Sign up at: https://www.usps.com/business/web-tools-apis/welcome.htm

-You may also provide the USPS API key as an environment variable: `USPS_API_KEY` which will be used if program does not find an API key in the config.json file.
+You may also provide the USPS API key as an environment variable: `USPS_API_KEY` which can be used if program does not see an API key in the config.json file.

 ## Usage